mablhq/mabl-postman-collections/README.md

 - [Google Gemini](https://ai.google.dev/gemini-api/docs)
 - [OpenAI GPT](https://platform.openai.com/docs/api-reference/introduction)

+## mabl_public_api
+A postman collection of our public api found on our [reference page](https://api.help.mabl.com/reference) with end points, path variables, query parameters and post-request response validation tests already included.
+POST and PATCH requests that submit data have commented-out pre-formatted raw JSON containing any key/value pairs accepted by the endpoint.
+Uncomment any lines or multi line arrays needed for your request and replace the placeholder value assigned to the keys you need to submit.
+Note the placeholder value indicates what data type should be used for that key.

 To use these collections, you’ll need to register for the service and create your own API key.
 After importing into mabl, replace the placeholder value for the API key variable with your actual API key.

 When [shared variables](https://help.mabl.com/hc/articles/17750199158804) is enabled, you can incorporate these tests into a [mabl plan](https://help.mabl.com/hc/articles/17780887930516) to: